-The main objective of my research is to better understand how firms respond to and manage their political and social environments.
-My current research centers on the institutional sources of political risk, how firms respond to and manage nonmarket risks, and the nexus between firm strategy and political institutions.
-I have also published research on the design of international institutions and the international legal regime governing the activities of multinational firms.
+The main objective of my research is to better understand how firms manage their political and social environments across different national and institutional settings.
+My most recently published work focuses on how firms respond to political and nonmarket risks, examining aspects of strategy such as firm location, divestitures and maintaining operational performance.
+I have also published research on the design of international institutions and the international legal regime governing the cross-border activities of multinational firms.

 Abstract: The recent revival of populism and nationalism across many parts of the world threatens to unravel the market-oriented reforms of the previous era.
 We examine the impact of the reversal of a previously adopted market-expanding policy on organizational performance.
 We argue that these policy reversals are contested; affected firms undertake a broad range of political and nonmarket activities to alter the implementation of the policy and buffer themselves from adverse consequences.
 However, these activities can increase policy uncertainty while making new demands on management, leading to diminished investment and a reallocation of finite managerial resources.
 The result is that firm performance on operational parameters suffers, including in locations that are not directly affected by the policy reversal.
 To empirically isolate this effect, we exploit an unexpected policy reversal in the context of telecommunications firms in India.
 Through an example caselet, we first outline the political and nonmarket activities of one firm affected by the unexpected policy reversal.
 We then empirically examine the performance of affected and unaffected telecommunication firms using a difference-in-differences approach to provide support for our arguments.